-From the main page on the CoolWorks website you will see a link bar across the top of the page including a 'Login' link and social media links.
+From the main page on the CoolWorks website, you will see a link bar across the top of the page including a 'Login' link and social media links.
 Under that is a search area where you can enter a job title or keyword to search for a job posting.
 Scrolling down the page you will find a 'Featured Jobs' section.
 Below that is an 'Inspiration & Encouragement' section.
 Lastly, there is a blog section with testimonials from people who been employed through CoolWorks and fans.

 The first thing you will need to do is click on the 'Login' link to navigate to the log-in page.
 Since you are reading this article, let's assume that this is your first time on the CoolWorks website, so you will need to click the 'Register Now' link.

 Once you fill out your registration and get logged in you will be taken to your 'Dashboard' page.
-This page will have another job title or keyword search area, a list of your saved job searches, and a list of you favorite employers.
+This page will have another job title or keyword search area, a list of your saved job searches, and a list of your favorite employers.

-At this point we are going to walk through a sample job search.
+At this point, we are going to walk through a sample job search.

 Searching For a Job